robrohan/desktop-template/README.md

 ## Github Actions

 The Linux, Windows and Mac version are all auto built from main using Github actions.
-You can find the compiled versions in the artifact section of Github Actions.
+You can find the compiled versions in the artefact section of Github Actions.
 See `build.yml` for more details.

 ## Header Libraries used and Included

-This project has "no dependencies*", the OS windowing / drawing context is done but the included RGFW library, and audio is done by the Miniaudio library:
+This project has "no dependencies[^1]", the OS windowing / drawing context is done by the included RGFW library, and audio can be done using the Miniaudio library:

 - https://github.com/ColleagueRiley/RGFW
 - https://miniaud.io/

 They can be found in the vendor directory.

-*It needs libraries provided by the OS to create windows, and drawing contexts but you shouldn't need to install them
+[^1]: It needs libraries provided by the OS to create windows, and drawing contexts but you shouldn't need to install them